rb80/oracle-hospitality-integration-platform-bootcamp-customers/business-events.md

 1. Sign in to Postman.com
 2. Fork [this collection](https://www.postman.com/hospitalityapis/workspace/oracle-hospitality-apis/collection/64e77a3c0d2905380767b08e) to your own user
-3. Verify the values in the Postman environment match: The application subscribed to the events in [Configure Streaming in the Developer Portal](#1-configure-streaming-in-the-developer-portal); the gateway URL, clientId, and clientSecret of the environment given by the Oracle team
+3. Verify the values in the Postman environment match: The application subscribed to the events in [2.1.
+Configure Streaming in the Developer Portal](#21-configure-streaming-in-the-developer-portal); the gateway URL, clientId, and clientSecret of the environment given by the Oracle team
 4. Obtain an oAuth token (see the "Basic Setup" workshop)
 5. Edit the `subscribe` message to have the `chainCode` given to you by the Oracle team
 6. Open the "Saved Messages" on the right of the request